10 Things to know about Yoga Teacher Training

-You could find yourself lost in all the different formats of Yoga Teacher Training course.
+You could find yourself lost in all the different formats of the Yoga Teacher Training course.
 So let me explain, the most common teacher training you will find is the famous 200h and in fact, I think is the base, it will establish the starting of your journey into the yoga world.
-During a 200h teacher training, you will explore all the basics of yoga that will give you a solid foundation to start your training.
+During a 200h teacher training, you will explore all the basics of yoga that will give you a solid foundation to start your journey.
 And then you could decide to follow a complementary module as a 50hr Yin Yoga Teacher training or maybe an Anatomy Teacher Training.

 If you are busy people maybe you should prefer to follow different short training and travel through different topics, just be aware Yoga Alliance will not count this hour to certify you as a yoga teacher, because for them the beginning is the 200h, but anyway do it in your own way.